 Welcome the summer season with a Wine & Cheese Party

-It’s easy to create an informal invitation for a wine & cheese party.
+It’s easy to create an informal invitation for a casual party.

 Hey friends,It is supposed to be a beautiful weekend and our deck is aching to welcome friends around the table outside.
 We know this is short notice, but with a forecast of gorgeous and a looooong week of work, we would love to have you join us for a simple wine and cheese night on Saturday (this weekend) around 6:00 pm.The details:Bring whatever wine or non-wine you like, to share.
 As well as a hunk of cheese with bread or crackers you would ordinarily have with it.
 (Really, bring anything that sounds good to you.)
 We will have a couple of wines, meats, and cheeses to share too.
 This is as casual as it gets.
 Just friends enjoying a lovely Colorado evening.
 Let me know if you can make it.Here’s to summer!

 Pairing the wine and cheese isn’t as important as you think.

 7 Tips for Hosting a Wine & Cheese Party

 Chances are good your friends will already be impressed you’re even planning a wine and cheese party and pleased as punch to be on the invite list.
 Keep it simple and sane for everyone’s sake so you can all relax and enjoy.
 With specialized diets and allergies popping up everywhere, you’ll be better prepared if you ask a few questions in advance.
 The last thing you want to do is knock yourself out on a beautiful bread basket only to find out half the people coming can’t have gluten.
 Choose one favorite item for each guest to have on the table with special consideration for allergies.
 If I know a friend likes spicy food, I’ll go for a sample of spicier sausage I know they’ll enjoy.
 Someone else likes candies pecans, I make sure to include those too.